TTSFunnyFarm/launcher/README.md

 Click next, and then install Qt to the root of your drive.
 This should be the default installation folder Qt presents to you, so don't change it.

-On the 'Select Components' screen, expand the list for 'Qt 5.13.2' and ensure that the following is ticked...
+On the 'Select Components' screen, expand the list for 'Qt 5.14.0' and ensure that the following is ticked...

-- MSVC 2015 64-bit
 - MSVC 2017 32-bit
 - MSVC 2017 64-bit
 - Qt WebEngine